ThatGuyNamedBry/ThatGuyNamedBry/README.md

 ### :man_technologist: About Me :

 * ✍ Check out my projects [here](https://bryantstine.com/#work)!
+* 🎓 Graduated from App Academy Bootcamp in September 2023!
 * 🏡 I was born, raised, and currently reside in Phoenix, Arizona (willing to relocate!).
 * 👨‍🍳 In my freetime, I love crafting tasty delicacies in the kitchen 🍨🍞.